liton10/prodman/README.md

 Just run 'sudo vendor/bin/phpunit' from the application root to run the test.
 Test database gets truncated after the test is run.

 Time:
-It took around 10 Hours to complete the test.
+It took around 10 Hours to complete the project.